-Go Volunteer Africa provides safe and affordable volunteer programs for solo, group and family volunteers.
-Our choice of volunteering opportunities in Guinea Bissau include working with Orphans, Women Empowerment Programs, Health/HIV programs, Teaching English, Summer Volunteer Programs, Street Children programs and more.
+Go Volunteer Africa provides a safe and affordable tailored volunteer in Guinea Bissau program.
+Our choice of volunteering opportunities in Guinea Bissau include working with Orphans, Women Empowerment Programs, Health/Medical, Teaching English, Sports coaching and more.

 Whether you are interested in teaching, childcare, construction or medical volunteering, Go Volunteer Africa has volunteer work in Guinea Bissau that is suitable for you.
 This is a unique and a very rewarding volunteer experience in West Africa, ranging from helping local underprivileged communities to environmental conservation.
 Projects, provides an opportunity to explore the vibrant country of Guinea Bissau.

 Why Volunteer in Guinea Bissau?

 Guinea-Bissau is one of the world’s poorest nations.
 Approximately 69 percent of the population lives below the poverty line, and 25 percent of the population suffers from chronic malnutrition.
 Nationally, nearly 11 percent of households in Guinea-Bissau are food insecure.

 Approximately 85 percent of Bissau-Guineans rely on agriculture as their primary source of income.
 Irregular amounts of rainfall and volatile prices of imported rice and exported cashew nuts have made chronic food insecurity a reality for 11 percent of the population.
 Food insecurity, inadequate health services and poor water and sanitation have contributed to widespread malnutrition.